 Furthermore, some evidence points towards the positive economic impact of Medicaid expansion as a result of the influx of federal funding, citing increased economic activity and redirected personal spending.

 Medicaid enrollment rates have increased during the pandemic and related recession, increasing overall program spending at the same time that state tax revenues are falling.
-To help support Medicaid and provide fiscal relief, the Families First Coronavirus Response Act enacted a 6.2 percentage point increase in the FMAP if states meet certain requirements like ensuring continuous coverage for those enrolled as of March 18, 2020.
-That FMAP increase will remain in effect until March 31, 2021, though the Administration has indicated that it is likely to extend the deadline.
+To help support Medicaid and provide fiscal relief, the Families First Coronavirus Response Act enacted a 6.2 percentage point increase in the FMAP if states met certain requirements like ensuring continuous coverage for those enrolled as of March 18, 2020.
+That FMAP increase will remain in effect until one year after the COVID-19 is no longer considered a national health emergency.
 As a result, much of the increased Medicaid spending resulting from the pandemic will fall to the federal government.
-Nevertheless, states are concerned about a period of time that comes after the cessation of the additional federal funding and before states are able to complete the eligibility verification that allows them to ensure that those who receive benefits are in fact eligible for the program (and thereby contain costs).
+Nevertheless, states are concerned about the period of time that comes after the cessation of the additional federal funding and before states are able to complete the eligibility verification that allows them to ensure that those who receive benefits are in fact eligible for the program (and thereby contain costs).
 States are anticipating future budget shortfalls, and many have announced or are considering policy changes that include hiring freezes, reduced healthcare provider reimbursement rates, and paused Medicaid coverage expansions.